dcajasn/Riskfolio-Lib/docs/source/index.rst

 Description
 ===========

-Riskfolio-Lib is a library for making portfolio optimization and quantitative strategic asset allocation in Python made in Peru |:peru:|.
+Riskfolio-Lib is a library for making **Portfolio Optimization in Python** made in Peru |:peru:|.
 Its objective is to help students, academics and practitioners to build investment portfolios based on mathematically complex models with low effort.
 It is built on top of `CVXPY <https://www.cvxpy.org/>`_ and closely integrated with `Pandas <https://pandas.pydata.org/>`_ data structures.